jubako/jubako/spec/pack.rst

 appVendorId
 -----------

-The appVendorId, is a identifier of the vendor (user of XMC format).
+The appVendorId, is a identifier of the vendor (user of Jubako format).

 appVendorId is used to identify the kind of the archive.
 It could be :

 - Kiwix (html content).
 - A file archive (file/directory with file access right metadata).
 - Embedded resources in a specific executable.
-- A media container (video/sound/subtitle as entry in the arx archive)
+- A media container (video/sound/subtitle as entry in the Jubako archive)
 - ...

 The couple ``magic``/``appVendorId`` must be considered as the true, full magic number of the format.